Garth Brooks (album)

-Garth Brooks is the debut studio album of American country music artist Garth Brooks, released on April 12, 1989, through Capitol Nashville.
+Garth Brooks is the debut album by American country music artist Garth Brooks, released on April 12, 1989, through Capitol Nashville.
 It was both a critical and chart success, peaking at No. 13 on the Billboard 200 and at No. 2 on the Top Country Albums chart.
 The album has been certified diamond by the Recording Industry Association of America (RIAA) for shipments over ten million copies.

 Background

 Brooks commented on the album, saying:

+Musical style and composition

+Garth Brooks has been labeled as a neotraditional country album, with elements of traditional country subgenres such as honky-tonk and Western swing, and non-country based genres such as rock and roll and pop music that Brooks would further expand upon on his follow-up album, No Fences.
+It has been compared to the styles of traditional country artists such as George Jones and George Strait.

 Singles

 This album contains Brooks' earliest hits, for instance his first ever single, "Much Too Young (To Feel This Damn Old)", which peaked at No. 8 on the Country Billboard Charts in 1989.
 It put the name of an independent cowboy singer, Chris LeDoux, into the mainstream due to the lyric "A worn out tape of Chris LeDoux" Two other strong starts include his first No. 1, "If Tomorrow Never Comes" and the Academy of Country Music's 1990 Song of the Year and Video of the Year, "The Dance" (another No. 1).
 It also features his first hit he wrote entirely in "Not Counting You", another top 10 success.